 Yoast Readability extras:

 - In the Yoast Readability Analysis results section, you’ll get suggestions about Flesch Reading Ease.
 Basically, you want to keep it simple and avoid a lot of complex, multi-syllable words in long, complex sentences.
 They may make you sound impressive but, if you make your reader work too hard to understand what you’re actually saying, you’ll lose them.
 Be a human speaking to another human.

 - Consecutive sentences refers to a number of sentences in a row that start with the same word.
 It can be a bad habit to watch out for.
 Switch it up.
 Use phrases instead of full sentences sometimes to help.

-Considering these readability tips when you write your next blog post will make it easier for that new person who found you to see that you can help them solve their problem or achieve their goal.
+Consider these readability tips when you write your next blog post.
+Make it easier for that new person who found you to see that you can help them solve their problem or achieve their goal.

 Then they are more likely to come back, hang around, join your list, or reach out.